-New York State requires that the child-to-adult ratio in toddler classrooms is 5:1.
-Early Head Start has I classroom in Otsego County.
-This team includes two Classroom Teachers and a Classroom Aide that lead the class, and a Family Partner that offers ongoing family support, resources, and engagement.
-Educational programming is supported through nutrition, health, and family and community engagement services and activities, as well as transportation to medical or dental appointments as needed.
+New York State requires that the child-to-adult ratio is 8:1 in classrooms where the predominant age is 4, and 7:1 in classrooms where the predominant age is 3.
+Head Start has 11 classrooms in seven communities throughout Otsego County.
+A team that includes a Classroom Teacher, two Assistant Teachers, and a Classroom Aide (as needed) leads each class, and a Family Partner offers ongoing family support, resources, and engagement.
+Educational programming is supported through transportation, nutrition, health, and family and community engagement services and activities.
 In support of school readiness, staff will be addressed as Mr./Mrs./Ms. "First or Last Name" to prepare our children for mainstream Kindergarten.
 Parents are encouraged to do the same.

-At times, Early Head Start staff may utilize video to record activities occurring in the classroom.
+At times, Head Start staff may utilize video to record activities occurring in the classroom.
 The purpose of the video is to allow staff to assess what the children are learning and to reflect on the interaction between the children and their teachers.
 The videos offer supervisors an opportunity to support their staff by providing training to increase their professional development.
 We welcome you to observe your child's classroom and learn more about practices used to improve the delivery of program services.

-The program uses The Creative Curriculum for Infants, Toddlers, and Twos from Teaching Strategies to plan and implement content-rich, developmentally appropriate activities and experiences that support active learning and promote children's progress in all developmental areas.
+The program uses The Creative Curriculum for Preschool from Teaching Strategies to plan and implement content-rich, developmentally appropriate activities and experiences that support active learning and promote children's progress in all developmental areas.
 Teaching Strategies GOLD is the online assessment tool that is used by teachers to track each child's learning and development over time through observations of activities and interactions.
 Staff are trained to plan for each child's individual learning and development through ongoing observations and documentation.
 Families meet with their child's teacher to discuss and learn about their child's progress and to help set goals for the child's continued growth and development.
-Teaching Strategies GOLD is aligned with the New York State Foundation for the Common Core and the Head Start Early Learning Outcomes Framework: Birth to Five.
+Teaching Strategies GOLD is aligned with the New York State Next Generation Learning Standards and the Head Start Early Learning Outcomes Framework: Birth to Five.
 With parent consent, a child showing areas of concern may be referred for additional services or further developmental evaluations.